wmjpillow/A-reservation-system-for-a-restaurant/README.md

 # A Table Reservation System For A Restaurant

 This is a small practice project I got during job interview process.
 This repo includes a software system design document with all the details.
-In the coding and testing of the system, I use flask as framework to build all the design and implementations of the target system model.
+The first part of my work is to design the system model based on task problem, the seconnd part of my work is to implement and test the system I built.
+I use flask as framework to build all the design and implementations of the target system model.

 ![GitHub Logo](/img/user1.png)
 ![GitHub Logo](/img/user2.png)